browserengineering/book/book/http.md

     Connected to example.org.
     Escape character is '^]'.

-This means that the OS converted `example.org` to the IP address of `93.184.216.34` and was able to connect to it.[^10] You can now type in text and press enter to talk to `example.org`.
+This means that the OS converted the host name `example.org` into the IP address `93.184.216.34` and was able to connect to it.[^10] You can now talk to `example.org`.

 [^10]: The line about escape characters is just instructions on using
     obscure `telnet` features.